-This how to will help you with your install and configuration of Memcached on your CentOS 7 server.
-For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoid bad performance on your dedicated or vps server.
+In this tutorial, we will show you how to install Memcached on CentOS 7.
+For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoid bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step-by-step installation Memcached on CentOS 7 server.

 Step 1.
 First of all, make sure that all packages are up to date.

 yum -y update

 Execute the following commands to install Memcached:

 yum install memcached